 I live in Austin, Texas, and peach trees are unusually popular here.
 After seeing them everywhere, I started thinking about getting one and wondered what plants would be good to have near it in the garden.
 So, I did some research.
 Here’s what I found to be the best companion plants for peach trees.

-The best companion plants for peach trees include comfrey, dandelions, lavender, and rosemary.
-Ideally, companion plants attract pollinators, build healthy soil, repel pests, and are visually appealing.
+The best companion plants for peach trees include comfrey, wildflowers, onion, garlic, lavender, and rosemary.
+Ideally, these companion plants attract pollinators, build healthy soil, and repel pests.
 Depending on their shade tolerance, some companion plants can be planted under the tree itself.

 So, while these are a few great options for companion plants, what are some others, and what exactly do they do to help peach trees?
 Let’s take a further look.